mzupan/nagios-plugin-mongodb/README.md

 #### Check Lock Time Percentage

 This is a test that will test the lock time percentage of Mongo server.
 In my example my Mongo I want to be warned if the lock time is above 5% and get an error if it's above 10%.
-When you start to have lock time it generally means your db is now disk bound.
+When you start to have lock time it generally means your db is now overloaded.

 <pre><code>
 define service {